How To Make Old Cabinets Look Modern

 Simple DIY refinish.
 There are lots of options for a fast do-it-yourself refinish with no sanding needed.
 Go for wax, gel stain, glaze, or chalk-style paint.
 This will give a casual, countryish look.
 Or apply a stencil atop the existing paint.

 Paint or stain.
 Painting or traditional staining of kitchen cabinets requires meticulous sanding and expert application.
 The payoff?
 High quality, smooth results.
 Color choices of new neutrals (such as sage green) or unexpected dark tones will bring your cabinets up to the moment.
-Hire local painters or do it yourself.
+You can either start asking, “where can I find house painters near me?” and hire a qualified professional to take care of it for you or do it yourself.

 Reface.
 When the door surfaces are scratched or scuffed, consider cabinet refacing.
 This is a process of applying a veneer to cover the existing doors.
 Consult a local carpenter to see whether this is an option for you.